CMSG/cmsghome/wiki/index.md

 the fundamental properties of Materials.
-To this end  we  undertake research using computational modelling of material properties using cutting edge tools and well established theoretical paradigms  for characterising material properties  from a  first principles.
+To this end  we  undertake research using computational modelling of material properties using cutting edge tools and well established theoretical paradigms  for characterising material properties  from  first principles.

-We also traina nd equip young an upcoming researchers and bright students that show interest and excellence in their work.
+We also train and equip young  upcoming researchers and bright students that show interest and excellence in their work.
 Over the years we have trained a number of students, many of whom end up in world class institutions  for futher studies.